- PhD, New York University

 - BA, University of Toronto

-Professor Teitel’s main research interests are in metaphysics, the philosophy of physics, and the philosophy of science.
+Professor Teitel’s main research interests are in metaphysics, including related topics in the philosophy of physics and the philosophy of science.

 More information about his work can be found on his website.